mui/material-ui/docs/src/app/components/pages/customization/themes.md

 ### Using context

-The `MuiThemeProvider` component simply adds the `muTheme` object to context.
+The `MuiThemeProvider` component simply adds the `muiTheme` object to context.
 If you prefer using context directly instead, you can follow this pattern:

 Pass theme down the context: